Manga: My Bride Is a Mermaid aka: Seto No Hanayome

 Art Evolution: In the Manga, Kimura Tahiko's art style notably changed over the series' run.
 Compare the art in Volume 1 to that of Volume 9, and again to even more recent artwork.
 It's almost hard to believe these were drawn by the same person.

-Big Bad: Though the series doesn't really need one for most of it's run, it's eventually revealed that Yoshio's the one who sent Akino to evaluate the Seto gang in an attempt to break up Sun and Nagasumi, so that he can have her for himself, and even then he doesn't make an appearance until the last two episodes.
+Big Bad: Though the series doesn't really need one for most of its run, it's eventually revealed that Yoshio's the one who sent Akeno to evaluate the Seto gang in an attempt to break up Sun and Nagasumi, so that he can have her for himself, and even then he doesn't make an appearance until the last two episodes.
+Yoshio is introduced as a minor antagonist fairly early in the manga, and it also takes much longer for this revelation to occur.

 Big Damn Heroes: Two examples in the last episode.
 The first by the sub driven by Mikawa, which crashes into Yoshio's underwater palace and allows Sun's family (and Lunar's papa) to escape to do theirs to help Nagasumi a few moments later.